qoherent/ria-hub-docs/docs/content/Help/faq.md

 ## Upgrade errors with MySQL

-If you are receiving errors on upgrade of Gitea using MySQL that read:
+If you are receiving errors on upgrade of RIA Hub using MySQL that read:

 > `ORM engine initialization failed: migrate: do migrate: Error: 1118: Row size too large...`

 Please run `gitea doctor convert` or run `ALTER TABLE table_name ROW_FORMAT=dynamic;` for each table in the database.

 The underlying problem is that the space allocated for indices by the default row format is too small.
-Gitea requires that the `ROWFORMAT` for its tables is `DYNAMIC`.
+RIA Hub requires that the `ROWFORMAT` for its tables is `DYNAMIC`.

-If you are receiving an error line containing `Error 1071: Specified key was too long; max key length is 1000 bytes...` then you are attempting to run Gitea on tables which use the ISAM engine.
-While this may have worked by chance in previous versions of Gitea, it has never been officially supported and you must use InnoDB.
+If you are receiving an error line containing `Error 1071: Specified key was too long; max key length is 1000 bytes...` then you are attempting to run RIA Hub on tables which use the ISAM engine.
+While this may have worked by chance in previous versions of RIA Hub, it has never been officially supported and you must use InnoDB.
 You should run `ALTER TABLE table_name ENGINE=InnoDB;` for each table in the database.

 ## Why are Emoji displaying only as placeholders or in monochrome

-Gitea requires the system or browser to have one of the supported Emoji fonts installed, which are Apple Color Emoji, Segoe UI Emoji, Segoe UI Symbol, Noto Color Emoji and Twemoji Mozilla.
+RIA Hub requires the system or browser to have one of the supported Emoji fonts installed, which are Apple Color Emoji, Segoe UI Emoji, Segoe UI Symbol, Noto Color Emoji and Twemoji Mozilla.
 Generally, the operating system should already provide one of these fonts, but especially on Linux, it may be necessary to install them manually.

 ## Initial logging

-Before Gitea has read the configuration file and set-up its logging it will log a number of things to stdout in order to help debug things if logging does not work.
+Before RIA Hub has read the configuration file and set-up its logging it will log a number of things to stdout in order to help debug things if logging does not work.

 You can stop this logging by setting the `--quiet` or `-q` option.
-Please note this will only stop logging until Gitea has set-up its own logging.
+Please note this will only stop logging until RIA Hub has set-up its own logging.

 If you report a bug or issue you MUST give us logs with this information restored.